Rural Resident Medical Officer Cadetships for Indigenous Medical Students

 Applicants must be Australian or New Zealand citizens or permanent residents.

-Bonded Medical Place (BMP) holders are eligible to apply, however RAMUS and MRBS holders are ineligible.
+Bonded Medical Place (BMP) holders are eligible to apply.

 Pictured: 2021 RDN cadet weekend